Priority deal focus

 Scope and send

-Review and sign off
+Review and e-sign

 The moment a deal is won, most tools go silent.
 In TotalDeal, winning a deal starts the project—same client, same context, same record.
 Nothing needs to be rebuilt from scratch in another app.